Chinese Numbers — History, Fun Facts, and Cultural Meanings

-Nine is the largest number (or the largest single digit) of Yang, hence the representative of supreme and eternal.
+Nine (九) is Yang's most significant number (or the largest single digit), hence the representative of supreme and eternal.

 Yu the Great, founder of the Xia Dynasty (about 2070 BC — 1600 BC), divided his kingdom into nine states (Jiu Zhou) and built nine bronze tripods (Ding) as the representative of his paramount power and supreme reign.